Afghan Girl Roboticists Denied US Visas

 In related news, my company refused to fly my Indian overseas coders to the US for a week to watch the software they contributed to run for the first time on a monitor in the data center.
 I would think that fellow environmentalists would be happy that we didn't have to emit the carbon to ship a team of meatspace bodies halfway across the world.

 Do we have to blame Trump?
-(Score:2, Informative)
+(Score:4, Informative)

 So it has nothing to do with Trump's ban on those countries has it?